 The Investment Manager conducts investment due diligence on every investment, including a quantitative assessment of the impact of the investment against the above indicators, to assess any adverse harm identified by those indicators.
 For example, if a metric produces a numerical output for a given investment, the Investment Manager considers that the investment causes adverse impact if the investment is in the bottom decile relative to the industry sector of the issuer.
-If a metric produces a binary output for a given investment the Investment Manager considers that the investment Manager considers that the investment causes adverse impact if the investment causes adverse impact if the investment falls onto the harmful side of the binary output.
+If a metric produces a binary output for a given investment the Investment Manager considers that the investment causes adverse impact if the investment falls onto the harmful side of the binary output.